winitzki/scall/tutorial/programming_dhall.md

 Most functions in the Dhall standard library are curried.
 Currying allows function argument types to depend on some of the previous curried arguments.

+TODO: import and explain Operator/+ as a curried function for Naturals

+TODO: explain eta-reduction and eta-expansion for functions and for curried fun

 #### Functions at type level

 Types in Dhall are treated somewhat similar to values of type `Type`.